An Excellent Reputation

 Sacral Fractures Require Serious Defenses

 The lowest vertebrae of the spine form the sacrum and the coccyx.
 The sacrum is a triangular bone made up of five (5) fused sacral vertebrae.
 It is located in the pelvis.
 Four (4) fused vertebrae form the coccyx.

 The lumbosacral ligaments are very strong.
-Injuries to this area are typically the result of serious trauma, such as a car accident, or a pedestrian or biker being hit by a car, or a fall from great heights.
+Injuries to this area are typically the result of serious trauma such as a car accident, being hit by a car while riding a bike or crossing a road, or a fall from great heights.
 When this is the case, the sacral (or pelvic) fracture is usually only one part of a larger set of injuries the person has suffered.

-A pelvic fracture in elderly persons can occur from a fall, particularly if the elder has pre-existing osteoporosis (thinning bones), making the coccyx or sacrum more vulnerable to subtle fractures.
+A pelvic fracture in elderly persons can occur from a fall, particularly if the elderly has osteoporosis (thinning bones), making the coccyx or sacrum more vulnerable to subtle fractures.

 A sacral fracture may or may not show up on a regular X-ray.
 CT scanning is the preferred method of diagnosis, and an MRI may be ordered.
 Severe sacral fractures may require surgery to return the bones to their normal position.

 The symptoms of a fracture of the sacral vertebrae or coccyx include low back, pelvic, buttock and hip pain.
 An injured person may also have pain in the groin area.